dheerajcjustin/unplugapps_assesmet/README.md

 First,set set up crate env file and setup env example evn is given

-For the first time installation run no need after on both folder server and client
+For the first time installation run. no need after on both folder server and client

 ````bash
 npm  i```